Lefschetz fibrations on cotangent bundles and some plumbings: The effects of handle moves

-\begin{proposition} If $M$ is a $2$ dimensional manifold, then all Lefschetz fibration of $T^*M$ obtained by applying Theorem \ref{thm main} are connected to each other by a finite sequence of the four moves in Section \ref{subsect four moves}. \end{proposition} \begin{proof} It is well-known that any two handle decomposition $D_1$ and $D_2$ of the same manifold are connected by a finite sequence of three operations, {\em a change of order of handles, a cancellation of a canceling pair} and {\em a handle sliding}.
-Because $\operatorname{dim}M=2$, and because every handle decomposition has only one $0$ handle by Definition \ref{def handle decomposition}, we have only four cases for the above three handle operations.
+We start Section \ref{subsect equivalence of Lefschetz fibrations} with a remark. \begin{remark} \mbox{} \begin{enumerate} \item Let $D$ be a handle decomposition of $M$ and let $\pi$ be the Lefschetz fibration of $T^*M$ produced from $D$.
+Then, there are one-to-one relations between the following three sets: \begin{itemize} \item the set of handles in $D$, \item the set of critical handles in $W_{\tilde{D}}$, and \item the set of vanishing cycles of $\pi$. \end{itemize} See also Remark \ref{rmk abstract Lefschtz fibration}.
+This fact will be heavily used in the rest of Section \ref{section the effects of handle moves}. \item We also want to remark that since we would like to use the description of the resulting fiber given in Section \ref{subsection the case of cotangetn bundles of surfaces}, we are assuming that every $1$-handle in a given handle decomposition $D$ is attached to the unique zero handle.
+See the second bulleted item in Section \ref{subsection the case of cotangetn bundles of surfaces}. \end{enumerate} \end{remark}

-The first case is to change orders of handles.
-The second case is to cancel a canceling pair consisting of a $1$ handle and a $2$ handle.
-The third (resp.\ the last) case is to slide a $1$ handle along another $1$ handle without twisting (resp.\ with twisting).
-The last three cases are described in Figure \ref{figure handle moves}.
+In Sections \ref{subsect equivalence of Lefschetz fibrations} --\ref{subsect sliding}, we prove the following Proposition. \begin{proposition} If $M$ is a $2$-dimensional manifold, then all Lefschetz fibration of $T^*M$ obtained by applying Theorem \ref{thm main} are connected to each other by a finite sequence of the four moves in Section \ref{subsect four moves}. \end{proposition} \begin{proof} It is well-known that any two handle decomposition $D_1$ and $D_2$ of the same manifold $M$ are connected by a finite sequence of three operations, {\em a change of order of handles, a cancellation of a canceling pair} and {\em a handle sliding}.
+Because $\operatorname{dim}M=2$, and because every handle decomposition has only one $0$-handle by Definition \ref{def handle decomposition}, it is enough to consider the following four cases: \begin{itemize} \item The first case is to change orders of handles. \item The second case is to cancel a canceling pair consisting of a $1$-handle and a $2$-handle. \item The third (resp.\ the last) case is to slide a $1$-handle along another $1$-handle without twisting (resp.\ with twisting). \end{itemize} The last three cases are described in Figure \ref{figure handle moves}.

-In order to discuss the first case, let $D_1 :=\{h_0, \cdots, h_m\}$ be a handle decomposition of $M$.
-If $D_2$ is another handle decomposition of $M$ obtained by switching the order of $h_i$ and $h_j$, then from the second condition of Definition \ref{def handle decomposition}, one could observe that $h_i$ and $h_j$ both are either $1$ handles or $2$ handles.
-If $h_i$ and $h_j$ are $2$ handles, then the construction of $\pi_1$ and $\pi_2$, where $\pi_i$ is the Lefschetz fibration obtained by applying Theorem \ref{thm main} to $D_i$, guarantees that $\pi_1$ and $\pi_2$ are the same abstract Lefschetz fibration.
+In order to discuss the first case, let $D_1 :=\{h_0, \dots, h_m\}$ be a handle decomposition of $M$.
+If $D_2$ is another handle decomposition of $M$ obtained by switching the order of $h_i$ and $h_j$, one can observe that $h_i$ and $h_j$ have the same index.